hummat/sdfstudio/docs/sdfstudio-methods.md

 # truncation is set to 5cm with a rough scale value 0.3 (0.015 = 0.05 * 0.3)
 --pipeline.model.sensor-depth-truncation 0.015 --pipeline.model.sensor-depth-l1-loss-mult 0.1 --pipeline.model.sensor-depth-freespace-loss-mult 10.0 --pipeline.model.sensor-depth-sdf-loss-mult 6000.0
 ```

+## NeuS / VolSDF Scale and Sharpness (``bias``, ``beta_init``, ``s_val``)

+For SDF-based NeuS/VolSDF-style models, a few global parameters control how “thick” or “sharp” the transition band
+around the surface is:

+- ``bias`` (in ``SDFFieldConfig``) controls the radius of the geometric SDF sphere at initialization.
+With
+  ``geometric-init=True``, the last SDF MLP layer is initialized to a sphere of roughly this radius (up to sign
+  conventions via ``inside-outside``).
+For object-centric scenes, values around ``0.3–0.5`` are a good starting point;
+  an extremely small ``bias`` can make the initial surface so tiny that gradients are weak.
+- ``beta-init`` seeds both the VolSDF Laplace density scale and the NeuS variance network.
+Smaller values make the
+  initial SDF→density/alpha mapping sharper, larger values make it thicker and more forgiving.
+Values in the range
+  ``0.1–0.3`` work well in practice; pushing it much higher makes the initial surface very soft.
+- ``s_val`` (logged as a metric in NeuS/DTO models) is the learned NeuS sharpness scalar; it roughly controls how thin
+  the NeuS transition band around the zero level set is (thickness ≈ ``1 / s_val`` in SDF units).
+In a healthy run
+  ``s_val`` typically rises from its initialization and then plateaus.
+Treat it as a diagnostic (is training doing
+  something sensible?) rather than a target — a higher ``s_val`` is only better if the rendered images and geometry
+  also improve.